Rangers vs. Twins Player Props Betting Odds

 Semien Stats

-- Semien has 152 hits with 32 doubles, four triples, 20 home runs and 60 walks.
+- Semien has put up 152 hits with 32 doubles, four triples, 20 home runs and 60 walks.
 He has driven in 81 runs with 13 stolen bases.

 Semien Recent Games